New York Catholic Protectory: History

 A development with the greatest impact to New York Protectory's history happened in the mid-1870s.
 A year after adopting a constitutional amendment that prohibited the state of New York from subsidizing privately-run organizations, the New York legislature passed the Act to Provide for the Better Care of Pauper or Destitute Children, also known as the "Children's Law," in 1875.
 The Children's Law played a central part in the growth and rapid expansion of the Protectory because it provided for a weekly per capita subsidy to institutions caring for children, and it included a religious clause requiring children to be committed to an institution “that is governed or controlled by officers or persons of the same religious faith as the parents of such child, as far as practicable.”
 The law, with its special attention to children’s religious identities, had the effect of significantly increasing the number of Catholic children from poorhouses to Catholic-run orphanages.
-By 1900, the Protectory grew to be the largest childcare organization in the United States.
+By the 1890s, Catholic orphanages in New York held 80% of the state's dependent children, while Jews and Protestants held a 10% share each.